Last Updated: September 30, 2024

 New Zealand

-💰 Compare Taika Waititi's Net Worth
+1. What Is Taika Waititi's Net Worth And Salary?

 What is Taika Waititi's Net Worth and Salary?

 Taika Waititi is a New Zealand director, writer, comedian, actor, and painter who has a net worth of $13 million.
-Waititi wrote and directed the feature films "Eagle vs Shark" (2007), "Boy" (2010), "What We Do in the Shadows" (2014), "Hunt for the Wilderpeople" (2016), and "Jojo Rabbit" (2019), and he also directed the blockbuster Marvel movie "Thor: Ragnarok" (2017), which grossed $854 million at the box office.
+Taika Waititi is known for writing and directing the feature films "Eagle vs Shark" (2007), "Boy" (2010), "What We Do in the Shadows" (2014), "Hunt for the Wilderpeople" (2016), and "Jojo Rabbit" (2019).
+He also directed the blockbuster Marvel movie "Thor: Ragnarok" (2017), which grossed $854 million at the box office.

 Taika has served as a producer on "What We Do in the Shadows," "Hunt for the Wilderpeople," and "Jojo Rabbit" as well as the television series "Wellington Paranormal" (2018–present) and "What We Do in the Shadows" (2019–present), and his 2004 short film "Two Cars, One Night" earned him an Academy Award nomination.
 As an actor, Waititi has played Viago in "What We Do in the Shadows," Korg in "Thor: Ragnarok," and Adolf Hitler in "Jojo Rabbit," and he voiced IG-11 on the Disney+ series "The Mandalorian" in 2019.